Share this post

 Married with no children

 Married couples generally share financial obligations.
-If the unthinkable happens, life insurance helps your surviving spouse maintain rent or mortgage payments, pay off debts, and replenish lost income.
+If the unthinkable happens, life policies help your surviving spouse maintain rent or mortgage payments, pay off debts, and replenish lost income.

 Married with children

-In the event of a loss, life insurance allows your spouse and children to live the lifestyle they’re accustomed to.
+In the event of a loss, a life policy allows your spouse and children to live the lifestyle they’re accustomed to.
 In this context, it’s important to consider your family’s financial needs—including living expenses—as well as future events such as college tuition and marriage.

 As a single parent, you are the sole provider for your children.
 Purchasing a life insurance policy provides the peace of mind of knowing that your children are provided for if something should happen to you.